Best Manhattan restaurant wine lists: Nine venues to try - Decanter

 11 Madison Ave, New York, NY 10010

 Serious wine lovers are no strangers to the iconic list at Eleven Madison Park.
 Spanning a jaw-dropping 232 pages, the restaurant’s wine list leans French and Italian heavy, with additional selections from Austria, Spain, California and New York State.
 Over 20 by-the-glass pours are offered at all times, including numerous Champagne picks (current offerings highlight Larmandier-Bernier’s Latitude Blanc de Blancs and Henri Giraud’s PR 90-20 Eleven Madison Park Edition).
-Whether dining à la carte or partaking in the restaurant’s five-course tasting menu, one thing’s for sure – the wine options are certainly not lacking.
+Whether partaking in the restaurant’s tasting menu in the dining room or ordering à la carte at the bar, one thing’s for sure – the wine options are certainly not lacking.

 Eli’s Table